VANRao-Stack/elixir/README.md

 We present a new method that, unlike its predecessors, offers a continuous solution, along with other benefits such as GPU support, a massive community, and such like.

-## Usage

-Currently, the package only supports simulation of a single artery, with future updates we propose the same to be extended to an entire arterial tree.